[Miyagi] The Fujita Kyohei Glass Museum is the most photogenic place in Matsushima!

 This work, "Decorative Box," is particularly highly regarded in Europe as a modern Rimpa work, due to its elegant decorative beauty, which is a part of the ancient Japanese Rinpa school

-After that, Kyohei Fujita went to Italy and pioneered new horizons on the island of Murano in Venice,
+Afterward, Kyohei Fujita traveled to Italy, where he pioneered a new field on the island of Murano in Venice.

 Fujita's Plane